The Golden Age of Rock 'n' Roll

 "The Golden Age of Rock 'n' Roll" is a single by Mott the Hoople, written by Ian Hunter.
 It is a release from 1974's The Hoople.

 Background

-Performed live by Mott, "The Golden Age of Rock 'n' Roll" would usually follow a piano take on the first verse of Don McLean's "American Pie", hence following the latter's statement, "The day the music died".
-Ian Hunter would declare: "Or did it?
-Ladies and gentlemen, The Golden Age of Rock 'n' Roll!", whereupon the whole band launched into the song.
-This can be heard among the 2006 bonus tracks on The Hoople and on the Broadway disc of the 2004 remastered and expanded 30th Anniversary Edition of Live.
+When performed live by Matt the Hoople, "The Golden Age of Rock 'n' Roll" would sometimes follow a portion of Don McLean's song "American Pie."
+This version of the "The Golden Age of Rock 'n' Roll" was featured on the 1974 Mott the Hoople live album Live.

 Reception

 Cash Box called it a "hard driving rocker typical of the great work the group has been turning out of late" that is "highlighted by the strength of Hunter’s vocals and a strong keyboard and lead guitar."
 Record World said "Horn lines from Larry Williams' 'Boney Maroney' wedded to Mott's brand of glitter rock means a hit marriage of the past and the future of rock."

 Chart performance

 It reached number 16 on the UK Singles Chart.

 In the US, "The Golden Age of Rock 'n' Roll " went to number 96, and was one three Mott the Hoople releases to hit the Hot 100.
 In Canada, it reached number 64.